-Little Africa Fest 2017 will be from 2-9pm on Saturday, August 19th!
+Little Africa Fest 2018 will be from 2-8pm on Saturday, August 18th!
 Come for a full day of activities, African cultural performances, music, storytelling, food vendors, African clothing, arts and crafts for sale, and more!
 This event is free, family friendly, and open to the public.
 All are welcome.
 More info to come in the following months.
 Please email email@example.com or call (651) 646-9411 if you’re interested in being a sponsor or volunteer.
 Thank you for supporting Little Africa!

 Archive for Company News